josep-pujol/learning_dcd-task-list/README.md

 ## Testing
 - Python Unit tests with over 90% coverage, including:
     - Page rendering
     - CRUD operations

 - All code used on this site has been manually tested to ensure everything is working as expected.
 Some tests include:
-    - Site responsiveness from small mobile up to 17'' desktop screens
+    - Site responsiveness from small mobile up to 17" desktop screens
-    - Content is displayed correctly for screens of small mobiles to 17'' desktop screens
+    - Content is displayed correctly for screens of small mobiles to 17" desktop screens
     - Functionality:
         - Loading all pages
         - Links and buttons are working
         - Popup windows and its contents are opening correctly
         - Popup windows are performing the intended actions
         - Datatables functionality like Search, Sort, Pagination and Table wrapping is working correctly
-    - Data entry or editing
+    - Data entry and editing
         - Added several tasks using major browsers
         - Added tasks with empty fields for validation
         - Added tasks with empty fields to test default values